mthbernardes/heimdall_webserver/README.md

-# ATTENTION, this project is on a beta version, there is a lot of bugs and problem, if you want to help the project use this on a lab not in yout real environment.
+# ATTENTION, this project is on a beta version, there's a lot of bugs and problem, if you want to help the project use this on a lab not in yout real environment.
-# NO, there's no https implemented yet, it will come on the next upgrade
+# NO, there's not https implemented yet, it will come on the next upgrade

 # Heimdall
-It's a tool to manage vulnerables packages in your *nix server, in a centralized way
+It's a tool to manage vulnerables packages in your *nix servers, in a centralized way

 # How to install
 <pre>